 The following Mandatory Waiting periods apply to NEW Members: –

 Ladies – Age 40 years and over – Hysterectomy and related complications (24 Month Waiting Period)

 Ladies and Gentlemen – Age 50 years and over – Any ELECTIVE major joint surgery (24 Month Waiting Period)

 Please Note: Emergencies are in no way affected by the above Mandatory Waiting Periods.

 HIV / AIDS Lifetime Limit for In-hospital treatment (24 Months Waiting Period)

-PREGNANCY & CHILDBIRTH – (Waiting Period of 12 MONTHS PRIOR TO CONCEPTION) Diamond plans ONLY.
+PREGNANCY AND CHILDBIRTH – (Waiting Period of 12 MONTHS PRIOR TO CONCEPTION)

-Please Note: Should a Member upgrade from the Emerald Plan to either of the Diamond Plans, the 12 month waiting period prior to conception for the Pregnancy & Childbirth Benefit will still apply.
+Please Note: Should a Member upgrade from the Emerald Plan to the Diamond Plan, the 12-month waiting period prior to conception for the Pregnancy and Childbirth Benefit will still apply.

-Some pre-existing conditions may be covered, at the discretion of the Medical Director, with either a waiting period or payment of a loading.
+Some pre-existing conditions may be covered, at the discretion of the Medical Director, with either a waiting period or a loading.

-A loading is a percentage of the annual subscription of the relevant applicant which is agreed by the Underwriters when a condition/occupation has been assessed.
-On payment of the subscription by the member, the condition/occupation is then covered and not excluded.
+A loading is a percentage of the annual premium for the relevant applicant which is agreed by the Underwriters when a condition/occupation has been assessed.
+On payment of the additional premium by the member, the condition / occupation is then covered and not excluded.